mcsee/Software-Design-Articles/Articles/Theory/Singleton - The root of all evil/readme.md

 *The class (and all the metamodel) is not present in the bijection.
 Any relationship linked to the class will be invalid*

 ### 11. It is difficult to keep up in multi-threaded environments
 Pattern implementation can be tricky in programs with multiple threads.
-If two  [execution threads](https://en.wikipedia.org/wiki/Thread_(computing)) try to create the instance at the same time and it does not exist yet, only one of them should succeed in creating the object.
+If two  [execution threads](https://en.wikipedia.org/wiki/Thread_(computing)) try to create the instance at the same time and it doesn't exist yet, only one of them should succeed in creating the object.
 The classic solution to this problem is to use [mutual exclusion](https://en.wikipedia.org/wiki/Mutual_exclusion)  in the class creation method that implements the pattern, to make sure it is reentrant.

 ### 12. Accumulates garbage that takes up memory space
 Singletons are references attached to classes, just as classes are global references these are not reached by the garbage collector.
 In case the Singleton is a complex object, this entire object, in addition to the transitive closure of all its references, will stay in memory throughout the execution.